miniMax18/zeton_react/README.md

 ---

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+(We changed create-react-app to vite react by recomendations and because of vulnerabilities from "react-script" package)

 ### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting
+This section has moved here: ...todo

 ### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size
+This section has moved here: ...todo

 ### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app
+This section has moved here: ...todo

 ### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration
+This section has moved here: ...todo

 ### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+This section has moved here: ...todo

 ### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+This section has moved here: ...todo

 ### How it works